data-to-insight/dfe-csc-api-data-flows/docs/admin-cli_interface.md

 | `API_ENDPOINT_LA` | **GET‑safe** endpoint used for connectivity checks (e.g., health/metadata). |
 | `SUPPLIER_KEY` | Supplier identifier header required by the API (if applicable). |

-> Tip: keep secrets out of scripts.
-Prefer `.env` or OS‑level secrets.
+> Important: keep secrets out of scripts.
+Use `.env` or OS‑level secrets.

 ---